aplteam/Tatin/docs/SyntaxReference.md

 Returns a namespace with parameters required by the [`CopyRegistry`](#) function.

-`y` can either be a namespace with some or all of the parameters that might be defined in a parameter namespace for CopyRegistry.
+`y` can either be a namespace with some or all of the parameters that might be defined in a parameter namespace for `CopyRegistry`.

 Of the parameters two MUST be specified:

 `path`

-: Defined a local folder where the packages aregoing to be saved.
+: Defines a local folder where the packages are going to be saved.

 `url`